 The minimum requirement for CAPP adjunct approval is a Master's degree.
 Additional CAPP adjunct requirements vary by department and the CAPP office is currently updating this page.
 If you do not see your department listed, please contact our office with any questions regarding adjunct requirements.

 Requirements for an art adjunct include a Master's degree in a relevant field, such as Fine Art, Art Education, or Education, as well as a quality studio background.

 Other factors considered but not required are recommendation from art education faculty and previous college-level teaching experience.

 A Master's degree in any Biological Science is strongly preferred.
-A Master's degree in another field is considered with course-work in biological science, chemistry, math, and statistics. **Biology 523, offered online through UWO, may be needed to satisfy requirements for prospective adjuncts who have not had graduate work in Cell/Molecular Biology
+A Master's degree in another field is considered with course-work in biological science, environmental science, ecology, chemistry, math, and statistics. **Biology 523, offered online through UWO, may be needed to satisfy requirements for prospective adjuncts who have not had graduate work in Cell/Molecular Biology

 Prospective adjuncts must have at least two years of experience teaching at a high school level, including at least one year of teaching advanced biology.
 Adjuncts wishing to teach BIO 211 (Human Anatomy) will also be required to show successful completion of university level courses in human anatomy and human physiology before approval.